openforcefield/openff-evaluator/docs/gettingstarted/client.rst

 A request must at minimum specify:

+.. rst-class:: spaced-list

     * the :doc:`data set <../datasets/physicalproperties>` of physical properties to estimate.
     * the :ref:`force field parameters <gettingstarted/client:Force Field Sources>` to estimate the data set using.

 and may also optionally specify:

+.. rst-class:: spaced-list

-* the :ref:`options <gettingstarted/client:Estimation Options>` to use when estimating the property set.
+    * the :ref:`options <gettingstarted/client:Request Options>` to use when estimating the property set.
     * the parameters to differentiate each physical property estimate with respect to.

-.. note:: Gradients can currently only be computed when using a set of `SMIRNOFF <https://open-forcefield-toolkit. readthedocs.io/en/latest/smirnoff.html>`_ based force fields.
+.. note:: Gradients can currently only be computed for requests using a `SMIRNOFF <https://open-forcefield-toolkit. readthedocs.io/en/latest/smirnoff.html>`_ based force field.

 The |request_estimate| function returns back two objects:

+.. rst-class:: spaced-list

     * a |request| object which can be used to retrieve the results of the request and,
     * an |evaluator_exception| object which will be populated if any errors occured while submitting the request.

 The |request| object is similar to a |future| object, in that it is an object which can be used to query the current status of a request either asynchronously::